 Can I protect my brain against further cell damage?

 There are a number of lifestyle factors and nutritional products that appear to be neuroprotective, which means that they protect neurons from degeneration.
 These include coffee, cigarette smoking (within sensible limits and with the obvious health risks and warnings), green tea, tomatoes, ginseng, turmeric and consumption of non-steroidal anti-inflammatory drugs.

-Further studies need to be conducted to establish the extent of any correlation between consumption of these agents and the incidence of Parkinson’s, and this is an area of considerable interest.
+Further studies are ongoing to establish the extent of any correlation between consumption of these agents and the incidence of Parkinson’s, and this is an area of considerable interest.

 See also Neuroprotection.

 Does mental exercise such as sudoko and reading help?

 Parkinson’s sometimes affects mental abilities; for some the affects are extremely mild whilst other people notice more severe difficulties.
 However, it does seem from research and anecdotal evidence that keeping mentally active and stimulated can be helpful in preventing any decline in mental faculties, so doing sudoku, crosswords and reading can not only be enjoyable but can also help maintain brain function.

 Can I take part in a clinical trial?

 Research is a key aspect of Parkinson’s and there are many research projects and trials in various countries.
 But before considering taking part in one, always discuss this with your doctor and seek his advice as to whether or not your participation may have an impact on your current treatment plan.